umicorp/OpenSplit/README.md

 # Getting Started

-Clone of splitwise.
+Clone of SplitWise.
 This projects goal is:

 * Feature parity with splitwise
 * Deployable with docker

+Checkout `unraid-compose.yaml` as an example of how to run this app in your local environment.
+I find this app works well when you bookmark the app to your mobile phone's homepage.
+This seems to load the app in webview mode, it acts like a native app rather than a site.
+I've only tested this on IOS.
+Android testing and feedback welcome!

+# Development
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Since then the ``npm eject`` command has been run removing the create-a-react-app tooling.